Tiberriver256/azure-devops-node-api/docs/tutorials/working-with-work-items.md

 ### Authentication Issues

 - **Error**: "TF400813: The user name or password is incorrect."
-- **Solution**: Verify your Personal Access Token and ensure it has the appropriate scopes.
+- **Solution**: Verify your Personal Access Token (PAT) and ensure it has the appropriate scopes.

 ### Permission Issues

 - **Error**: "TF401019: The current user does not have permission to access the resource."
-- **Solution**: Make sure your PAT has the appropriate permissions for the operations you're trying to perform.
+- **Solution**: Make sure your Personal Access Token (PAT) has the appropriate permissions for the operations you're trying to perform.

 ### Project Not Found